hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 The flag `--prefix` sets the installation directory and `--width-hdf5` tells the med library where it can find the *hdf5* library.
 Thus, adapt `/home/USER-NAME/telemac/v8p2/optionals/hdf5` to your local `<install_path>` of the *hdf5* library.
 Both flags to not accept relative paths (`~/telemac/...`), and therefore, we need to use the absolute paths (`home/USER-NAME/telemac/...`) here.

 {% include note.html content="We need to disable *Python* for the *med file* library because this feature would require *SWIG* version 2.0 and it is not compatible with the current versions of *SWIG* (4.x).
 Because *SWIG* has no full backward compatibility, the only option we have is to disable *Python* integrity for the *med file* library.
-Otherwise, *Python* integrity could be implemented by installing *Python* developer kits (`sudo apt-get install python3-dev` and `sudo apt-get install python3.7-dev`) and using the configuration `./configure --with-hdf5=/home/USER-NAME/Telemac/hdf5 PYTHON_LDFLAGS='-lpython3.7m' --with-swig=yes`.
+Otherwise, *Python* integrity could be implemented by installing *Python* developer kits (`sudo apt install python3-dev` and `sudo apt install python3.7-dev`) and using the configuration `./configure --with-hdf5=/home/USER-NAME/Telemac/hdf5 PYTHON_LDFLAGS='-lpython3.7m' --with-swig=yes`.
 To find out what version of *Python* is installed, type `python -V`." %}

 The installation of the *med file* library on Linux is also documented in the [opentelemac wiki](http://wiki.opentelemac.org/doku.php?id=installation_linux_med).